There are few ways to add Python to Windows PATH. In this guide, you’ll see two methods to add Python to Windows path:

-Method#1: Install a recent version of Python
+Method 1: Install a Recent Version of Python

-You can easily add Python to Windows path by downloading a recent version of Python, and then checking the box to ‘Add Python to PATH’ during the installation.
+You can easily add Python to Windows path by downloading a recent version of Python, and then checking the box to Add Python to PATH at the bottom of the setup screen:

 Finish the installation, and you should be good to go.